m0shiurX/zpush/docs/plan.md

 ## 7. DeviceService — ZKTeco Communication

 This is the core service.
 Wraps `mehedijaman/laravel-zkteco` with error handling and retry logic.

+The upstream package hardcodes UDP sockets, but the K40 is TCP-only. `ZktecoTcp` extends `LaravelZkteco` with proper TCP framing (8-byte header: `\x50\x50\x82\x7d` + LE payload length). `DeviceService` uses a factory method to instantiate the correct adapter based on `DeviceConfig.protocol`.

 ```php
 class DeviceService